What Is a Pediatric Dentist?

 Bad breath, or halitosis, is very common in children.
 Two common causes of bad breath are bacteria that live on the tongue and mucous drainage.
 To help combat bad breath in children, encourage them to brush the top of their tongue with their toothbrush or with a special tongue scraper.
 This will help remove some of the bacteria that are trapped on the surface of the tongue.
 Bad breath can also be caused by mucous drainage and can be a sign the child has an underlying respiratory issue including large tonsils, adenoids, or allergies.
 If bad breath persists for an extended period of time, please see your pediatrician.

 This is called an over-retained baby tooth.
 If this occurs, we encourage the child to try to wiggle out the baby tooth for 2-4 weeks.
-If the child cannot remove the baby tooth on their own or is experiencing pain, then please call the office and schedule an appointment.
+If the child cannot remove the baby tooth on their own or is experiencing pain, then please call our pediatric dental office and schedule an appointment.